Bingen am Rhein

-The settlement's original name was Bingium, a Celtic word that may have meant "hole in the rock", a description of the shoal behind the Mäuseturm, known as the Binger Loch.
+The settlement's original name was Bingium, a Celtic word that may have meant "hole in the rock", a description of the shoal behind the Mouse Tower (German: Mäuseturm), known as the Binger Loch.
 Bingen was the starting point for the Via Ausonia, a Roman military road that linked the town with Trier.
-Bingen is well known for, among other things, the story about the Mouse Tower, in which the Bishop of Hatto I of Mainz was allegedly eaten by mice.
+Bingen is well known for, among other things, the legend about the Mouse Tower, in which Hatto II, the Archbishop of Mainz, was allegedly eaten by mice.
+Since the 19th century, the legend has increasingly been attributed to Hatto I, a predecessor of Hatto II.
 Saint Hildegard von Bingen, an important polymath, abbess, mystic and musician, one of the most influential medieval composers and one of the earliest Western composers whose music is widely preserved and performed, was born 40 km away from Bingen, in Bermersheim vor der Höhe.
-Bingen am Rhein was also the birthplace of the celebrated poet Stefan George, along with many other influential figures.
+Bingen am Rhein was also the birthplace of the poet Stefan George, along with many other influential figures.

 Geography

 Location

 Bingen is situated just southeast of the Rhine knee by the Bingen Forest (Binger Wald – actually a low mountain range), which rises west of the town.
 Rising to the north on the other side of the Rhine is the Rheingau range, the Taunus's southwesternmost outcrop.
 In Bingen the river Nahe empties into the Rhine Gorge.
 Bingen forms the southern limit of the UNESCO Rhine Gorge World Heritage Site.
 The Rochusberg (mountain) is nearly completely surrounded by the town site.